Take the sting out of spring’s best greens.

 Scared off yet?
 If you’ve made it past the rash sentence above, good.
-Because we’re about to get to the fun part: eating them.
-If you handle them correctly, nettles are actually a dead simple green to prepare.
+Because we’re about to get to the fun part: eating nettles.
+If you handle them correctly, nettles are actually a very simple green to prepare.

 1. First, blanch them.